databrew/portfoliodash/README.md

 ## Getting data onto local database

+(The below only applies to database managers, not an R-only programmer or someone just running the app.)

 You've now set up the package, but you also need to set up the data on which this package relies.
 There are two data dependencies: some flat files, and a PostgreSQL database.

 ### Flat files